The 4 Foods Nuthatches Love to Eat

-Any form of sunflower seed will attract desirable birds, but when it comes to nuthatches, serving up black oil sunflower seeds is a slam dunk.
-Because bully birds also seek out black oil seeds, a tube feeder with small perches is best.
+Any form of sunflower seed will attract desirable birds, but when it comes to feeding nuthatches, serving up black oil sunflower seeds is a slam dunk.
+Because bully birds also seek out black oil sunflower seeds, a tube feeder with small perches is best.

 More species than just bluebirds enjoy a mealworm snack.
 A large portion of the nuthatch diet is insects, so putting out mealworms for them is definitely worth a shot.
 They don’t require anything fancy; just toss some mealworms in a shallow tray or platform feeder and cross your fingers.
 Check out our guide to feeding mealworms to birds.